Vasi012/ELITE-Luxury-Cars/README.md

 Links on all pages navigated to the correct pages as expected.

-Also we can include the gallery page hidden underneath each logo from the first page.
+Also, we can include the gallery page hidden underneath each logo from the first page.

-Moreover each button directs you to the right page including the logos which are also clickable for an easy access to the home page.
+Moreover, each button directs you to the right page including the logos which are also clickable for an easy access to the home page.

 ## Form Testing

-The form located on *Book a Test Drive* page was tested to ensure it function and as expected when the correct data was input and when incorect data was input.
+The form located on *Book a Test Drive* page was tested to ensure it function and as expected when the correct data was input and when incorrect data was input.

 The following test scenarios were covered: